dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **General advice**

 - Slime Tentacle: Crushing Embrace can be stopped with CC.
 This is especially important to note on the way to the 2nd boss because the constant plagueborer explosions can hit the person who is being held.
+You can also shift out of Cat which will cause the CC to break as well (it counts as a root).
-- If you kill the mini-boss at the top of the stairs at the right time, you can get the the mobs with the barrels to follow you down the stairs to use them on a pack before the 3rd boss, on Fort high keys they 1-shot the entire pack.
+- If you kill the mini-boss at the top of the stairs at the right time, you can get the the mobs with the barrels to follow you down the stairs to use them on a pack before the 3rd boss, on Fort high keys they basically 1-shot the entire pack.
 - On the 2nd boss, you can easily Typhoon + Entangling roots the purple slime.
 This makes the boss fight way faster as you can ignore the damage reduction aura it has and leave it CC’ed.
 - On the spiders before the 3rd boss, it's actually beneficiel to let the webbing go through, as it does no damage only a root, *but* stops the spiders casting the stealth spiders - meaning an easier time for everyone.
 - On the 3rd boss, the Assassins can be broken out of their stealth with some skills you may not think to use.
 Tar Trap, Piercing Howl, Door of Shadows disorient, Incapacitating Roar, Starfall, Ursol’s Vortex, Warrior Shout, Flare, Blizzard and so on - for example Dash + Typhoon or Swipe is really good for quickly finding them all.
 - On the trash before the last boss, you can walk past the first pack and kill the 2nd and 3rd "wave" of adds without having to deal with the caster mobs ability making this room easier to deal with (potentially not worth though, just pull it all).
 - On the last boss, only tanks need to soak mob ability, no need to get yourself damaged in a healing heavy fight.
 - Have different DPS pop CDs in different phases to push her into the transition phase, therefore limiting the number of Rains in every phase.
-E.g. Pride+CD’s P1, Hero P2, CD’s P3.
+E.g. CD’s P1, Hero P2, CD’s P3.

 **Feral specific advice**

 - Unstable Canister and Rigged Plagueborer explosion deal damage to both players and mobs so typhoon mobs into the barrels and typhoon the mobs carrying them into ideal places, then root them.
 - On first boss you can use your instant Entangling roots on the big slime.
+- If you stand on the small island to the right of where the boss is, and fight there, you can Mass Root every pack of the small slimes and effectively turn this boss into a target dummy

 **Meld and other BS**